 85 – Tools Set (Trail Rated – III)

 When you’re new to Jeeping you may or may not have all the tools needed to work on your rig.
 Getting a good Tool Set will come in handy in the driveway and on the trail.
-There are several good starter kit options from Stanley, Kobalt, Dewalt, Husky, Craftsman and of course Snap-On.
+There are several good starter kit options from Stanley, Kobalt, DeWalt, Husky, Craftsman and of course Snap-On.
 This is something you can also piece out after you have a solid foundation like at least a good ratchet set.

 86 – Trail Axe (Trail Rated – I)

 By definition off-roading means you’re going off the beaten path in search of adventure.
 However, sometimes when you’re searching for adventure you can actually find calamity.
 Glad you a Trail Axe now right?
 Depending on what you are running and where you are going it’s always a good idea to be over prepared.
 I personally like the survival and prepper type of gear.
 Those guys are ready to survive for weeks or months at a time so you know those same tools will work for you if you get stuck over the weekend.

 87 – Trail Shovel (Trail Rated – III)

 Depending on where you take your Jeep off-roading and the driving surfaces you encounter then a Shovel is a great recovery tool to have.
 Besides just being able to dig a cat-hole, preparing a fire pit, and leveling out a place to sleep.
 A tactical shovel might be able to replace your axe or look for one with both combined.
 If looks don’t matter I’ve seen guys use a regular garden shovel with okay results too.
 One solid all around shovel is the SOG Entrenching Shovel shown below.

 Mirror Stickers (Objects In Mirror Are Losing.
 Enough said!)